 S THE EMPLOYER of the Australian military enterprise, the Federal Government has, over time, established a number of agencies and functions to provide post-service support and welfare to military personnel, primarily through the Department of Veterans' Affairs (DVA).
 THE AIR FORCE ASSOCIATION NSW The NSW Division of the Air force Association (AFA NSW) has a robust working relationship with DVA.
-Together with NSW RSL, other high-profile ex-service organisations (ESOs) and agencies, we provide essential supplementary engagement with those government services and work assiduously to promote veteran support and concerns.
+Together with NSW RSL, other highprofile ex-service organisations (ESOs) and agencies, we provide essential supplementary engagement with those government services and work assiduously to promote veteran support and concerns.
 Serving veterans are encouraged to engage with their aligned ESO and exploit that network to promote and debate conditions of service and post-service support and welfare.
 In other words, serving RAAF members are encouraged to participate with, and adopt, the Air Force Association as your equivalent to a workplace union.
-It is worth noting that AFA NSW has two serving members on its State Council.
-Membership of AFA NSW provides personal and material benefits derived through: - Welfare, face-to-face counselling and advocacy support - Providing assistance to navigate government processes to access DVA support - · Assisting families during times of hardship - Creating and sponsoring awards and trophies for personal or unit excellence - Commemorations - Social functions.
+AFA NSW has has one serving members on its State Council and two serving members on the State Council Support Team.
+Membership of AFA NSW provides personal and material benefits derived through: - Welfare, face-to-face counselling and advocacy support - Providing assistance to navigate government processes to access DVA support - Assisting families during times of hardship - Creating and sponsoring awards and trophies for personal or unit excellence - Commemorations - Social functions.